glouppe/info8002-large-scale-data-systems/lecture1.md

 # Teaser: Two Generals' Problem

-Two general need to coordinate an attack.
+Two generals need to coordinate an attack.

 - They must **agree** on time to attack.
 - They will win only if they attack **simultaneously**.
 - They communicate through **messengers**.